kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 This approach saved considerable time and reduced the chance of errors with types/nullables by automating the mapping process.

 Now I would rather put everything into combined bash script which would run over the predefined list of tables and create _table!_ macro definition and a corresponding struct with a task, but the existing approach worked well for years and I won't change it, as its life is coming to the end due to change in the infrastructure.
-Here’s an example of the Postgres table, a corresponding struct and the task:
+Here’s an example of some Postgres tables, corresponding structs and the task combining all of them with extra calculations:

-#### For instance, assume I had several postgres tables:
+#### For instance, assume we had several postgres tables:

 **Table 1: orders**